Use of Mobile Phones & Social Media

 All of our school is wheelchair accessible and we also offer disabled facilities.
 We believe that all children should be offered every opportunity to grow and develop and would always try to ensure equality of opportunity.
 We also have a detailed accessibility plan, in school, which will help us to continue to develop access for all.

 Our first priority is of course your child's welfare and school is required to take any reasonable action to ensure the safety of it's pupils.
 However, there may be occasions when we have reason to be concerned that a child may be subject to ill-treatment, neglect or other forms of abuse.
 In this case school is obliged to follow the Child Protection procedures established by the Derbyshire Area Safeguarding Board and inform Social Care of the concern.
-If you want to know more about this procedure, please speak to the Headteacher, Miss Andrea Hughes who is the designated Child Protection Officer.
+If you want to know more about this procedure, please speak to the Headteacher, Mrs Louise Parker who is the designated Child Protection Officer.

 As a school we would define bullying as:

 'Any incident or action that is deemed to be threatening or upsetting to the recipient, actions that are carried out purposefully and with malice.
 Most true incidents of bullying are not one off actions and often happen over a period of time.'